kevin-44/WAX_ExpressTrade_Integration/README.md

 #### Other

-There are no other extensions that simplify the process of invoking the WAX ExpressTrade API.
+There are no other extensions that simplify the process of invoking the WAX ExpressTrade API for PHP.

 ### Node.js